TheOSuite/eXSS/README.md

-# eXSS Scanner GUI
+# oXSS Scanner GUI

-eXSS is a simple Cross-Site Scripting (XSS) vulnerability scanner with a graphical user interface (GUI).
+oXSS is a simple Cross-Site Scripting (XSS) vulnerability scanner with a graphical user interface (GUI).
 It helps you find potential XSS vulnerabilities on websites by crawling pages, identifying input points (like URL parameters and forms), and testing them with various XSS payloads.

 **Disclaimer:** This tool is for educational and ethical testing purposes only.
 Always obtain explicit permission before scanning any website or system.
 Unauthorized scanning can be illegal.